Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Introduction

-The study of the new remote estimation problem motivates us to design a sampling policy to minimize general nonlinear age functions.
-In \cite{yates2015lazy}, the authors state that to reduce the age, the source may need to wait before submitting a new sample.
-The study in \cite{sun2017update} generalizes the result in \cite{yates2015lazy}, proposes an optimal sampling policy under a Markov channel with sampling rate constraint, and observes that the zero-wait policy is far from optimal if, for example, the transmission times are heavy-tail distributed or positively correlated.
-In \cite{sun2019sampling}, the authors provide a survey of the age penalty functions that are related to autocorrelation, remote estimation, and mutual information.
+The desire for timely updates and the study of the new remote estimation problem necessitates considering general non-linear age functions in the development of optimal sampling policies.
+To reduce the age, we may require the source to wait before submitting a new sample \cite{yates2015lazy}.
+The study in \cite{sun2017update} generalized the result in \cite{yates2015lazy}, proposed an optimal sampling policy under a Markov channel with sampling rate constraint, and observed that the zero-wait policy is far from optimal if, for example, the transmission times are heavy-tail distributed or positively correlated.
+In \cite{sun2019sampling}, the authors provided a survey of the age penalty functions related to autocorrelation, remote estimation, and mutual information.
 The optimal sampling solution is a deterministic or randomized threshold policy based on the objective value and the sampling rate constraint.
-In \cite{tsai2020age}, the paper considers a two-way delay model, where both the forward and backward directions have a random delay, and provides a low complexity algorithm with a quadratic convergence rate to compute the optimal threshold.
-An optimal joint cost-and-AoI minimization solution is provided in \cite{tsai2021jointly} for multiple coexisting source-destination pairs with heterogeneous AoI penalty functions.
-While the above studies have optimized sampling strategies, they assume that the transmission process is reliable.
-However, due to the channel fading, the transmission process is unreliable and the channel conditions are time-varying.
-While most past works in optimizing sampling consider reliable transmissions, the studies in \cite{arafa2020timely,klugel2019aoi} are the exceptions that consider unreliable transmissions.
-In \cite{arafa2020timely}, the authors establish the relationship between MMSE of noisy channel and age and utilize convex optimization to solve the optimal sampling policy.
-In \cite{klugel2019aoi}, the authors choose \emph{idle} or \emph{transmit} at each time slot to minimize joint age penalty and transmission cost.
-The optimality of a threshold-based policy is shown, and the threshold of the policy is computed efficiently.
-But in the remote systems, both the forward and backward transmission delays are random because of the congestions, random sample size, etc.
+However, in real-time network systems, both the forward direction and the feedback direction have a random delay.
+Such a random two-way delay model was considered in e.g., \cite{tsai2020age,tsai2021jointly}.
+In \cite{tsai2020age}, the paper proposed a low complexity algorithm with a quadratic convergence rate to compute the optimal threshold.
+In \cite{tsai2021jointly}, an optimal joint cost-and-AoI minimization solution was provided for multiple coexisting source-destination pairs with heterogeneous AoI penalty functions.
+Although the above studies have developed optimal sampling strategies, they assume that the transmission process is reliable.
+However, due to the channel fading, the channel conditions are time-varying, and thus the transmission process is unreliable.